pwlmaciejewski/pelican/README.md

 * More informative `pelican start` output
 * Couple of bug fixes
-* Models rewritten to coffeescript
+* Models and routes rewritten to coffeescript